illumos/ipd/ipd/0034/README.md

 kernel architectures, by including the kernel architecture (e.g. amd64, or in the future arm64 or whatever) in the kernel directory paths.
-This matches the existing practice for 64-bit amd64, as well as for there recently removed sparcv9 architecture.
+This matches the existing practice for 64-bit amd64, as well as for the recently removed sparcv9 architecture.
 It would prohibit another architecture (say arm) from following the old approach of 32-bit architectures not including the architecture name in the module path.